limgeokshan/multitenant-app/README.md

 ### Requirements:
 1. [Eclipse IDE Version: 2019-12 (4.14.0); Build id: 20191212-1212](http://eclipse.org) or any IDE of your choice
 2. Maven
-2. [MySql server](https://sourceforge.net/projects/wampserver/) to be installed on port 3306.
+3. [MySql server](https://sourceforge.net/projects/wampserver/) to be installed on port 3306.

-### Installation & Configuration:
+### Installation & Configuration of Application:
+1. To be updated by 24 April 2020.

 ### Run Application:
 1. Run the following scripts in mysql from `multitenant-app\mysql` : dbtenant1.sql, dbtenant2.sql, masterdb.sql